 Simple steps: practical local responses to climate change

 Climate change is driven by human activity emitting carbon dioxide and other gases.
-Food contributes about 30% of household carbon emissions: mainly the energy used for artificial fertilisers, food processing and transport, and rearing livestock.
+Food contributes about 30% of household carbon emissions: mainly the energy used for artificial fertilisers in farming, also energy for food processing and transport, and rearing livestock.
 The biggest chunk comes from food wasted – thrown away from our kitchens, at the farm, at the processing plant, or the shops.
 Here are steps you can take:

 - Reduce waste by learning ways to use all of your ingredients, re-use leftovers, and take advantage of gluts and surpluses (e.g. by preserving or freezing).